What Is Mesothelioma?

 - Fever

-- Pain in the side of chest or lower back
+- Pain in the sides of the chest or lower back

 - Trouble swallowing